 ‘There’s A Place’ was my attempt at a sort of Motown, black thing.
 It says the usual Lennon things: ‘In my mind there’s no sorrow…’ It’s all in your mind.

-The song was co-written by Lennon and McCartney in the latter’s home at 20 Forthlin Road, Liverpool.
-It was based loosely upon the song Somewhere from the West Side Story soundtrack album, a copy of which McCartney owned.
+The song was co-written by John Lennon and Paul McCartney in the latter’s home at 20 Forthlin Road, Liverpool.
+It was based loosely upon ‘Somewhere’ from the West Side Story soundtrack album, a copy of which McCartney owned.